-Service tire monitor system
+Service tire monitor system definition and meaning

 A service tire monitor system is a feature found on some vehicles that use sensors to keep track of the air pressure in each tire.
 If the pressure in one or more tires drops below a certain level, the system will warn the driver so that they can take action to avoid a possible blowout.